 How much does a pentest cost in 2026?

 A pentest costs between $4,000 and $50,000 for most web application and API engagements.
-Cobalt PTaaS starts at approximately $2,500/month platform fee with credits at $1,800 each.
-HackerOne assessment products run $15,000-$50,000 annually.
-Bishop Fox boutique engagements start at $25,000.
+No major vendor publishes a list price; all are contact-sales.
+Buyer-marketplace estimates put Cobalt PTaaS around $2,500/month plus credits (about $1,800 each), HackerOne assessments at $15,000-$50,000 annually, and Bishop Fox boutique engagements from about $25,000.
 Enterprise red-team engagements reach $100,000-$200,000+.
 The exact price depends on application type, endpoint count, authentication complexity, and data sensitivity.

 More detail →